It was in March 2009 that I started using AdSense, and ever since it has been a huge part of my blog monetization technique.

 - Distribution of course work.
 Eg: Student Essays

-Above are just an example, and there could be more.
+These are just examples.
+There could be many more.
 So, you should avoid putting any such content on your blog or at least avoid serving Adsense on those pages.

-If you are buying traffic for your Adsense enabled sites, it’s not permitted according to AdSense TOS.
-Also, consider reading Adsense landing page Quality guidelines, which will give you ample amount of idea, what Google expect from your pages.
+If you are buying traffic for your AdSense enabled sites, it’s not permitted according to AdSense TOS.
+Also, consider reading Adsense landing page Quality guidelines, which will give you ample amount of idea as to what Google expects from your pages.

-Promoting your post on Social media or buying traffic from quality sites like Facebook, StumbleUpon, Reddit is not the violation.
+Promoting your post on social media or buying traffic from quality sites is not the violation.

 You are free to make your ads blend with the content by changing the color or size, but don’t make it look exactly like content.
 In below image you can see what kind of mimicking is not acceptable: